Darkhandrob/Source-AGR-Import-Export-FBX/README.md

 ## Features:
 - imports .agr through afx-blender-scripts
+- merging the Run-Animation and Ragdoll-Animation together in one model
 - selects all keyframes available
 - deletes Physics(everything with the name "physics" in it)
 - renames the parent-object(afx.*) to root and exports it with its childrens as FBX